 Arseblog membership

-Does this mean you’re going behind a paywall?
+Did this mean you went behind a paywall?

 No!
-Everything that we do already on Arseblog and Arseblog News remains free, the same as it always has been.
+Everything that we did already on Arseblog and Arseblog News remained free, the same as it always was.
 The podcasts, the blogs, the news articles, match reports, stats, player ratings, columnists and everything else – 100% free.

-But if you sign up to become an Arseblog member on Patreon you get a little bit more.
+But if you sign up to become an Arseblog member on Patreon you get even more.

 How much does it cost?

-That’s barely the cost of a pint, a couple of takeaway coffees, or two-thirds of what’s left of the Arsenal transfer budget after our January shenanigans ?
+That’s barely the cost of a pint, or a couple of takeaway coffees.

 If you feel like you want to contribute more, you can modify the amount before you sign up (see FAQ).

-You get podcasts and writing that won’t be available anywhere else.
+You get content that won’t be available anywhere else.
 Including:

-• History specials – such as our two-part podcast about the Invincible season.
+• A free audio book version of Together – our book about the Invincible season.

 Ok, I’m in!
 How do I do it?